wd15/pfhub-cli-old/README.md

 ### Using Pip

-To install with pip use,
+First install a Python environment manager such as [Micromamba] and ensure [Pip] is available.
+To install the PFHub CLI use,

     $ pip install git+https://github.com/usnistgov/pypfhub.git

 ### Using Nix

+First install the [Nix package manager][NIX] and then enable [Flakes].
-To install using Nix use,
+To install the PFHub CLI use,

     $ nix shell github:wd15/pypfhub